 Oligonucleotide Identity, Structure and Characterisation

-Molecular weight and molecular sequencing are used for assurance of the identity of an oligonucleotide.
-To confirm or determine the sequence of the oligos we use enzymatic or chemical digestion approaches followed by mass spectrometry including high resolution accurate-mass spectrometry (Orbitrap, QToF).
+Molecular weight and molecular sequencing are used to verify the identity of an oligonucleotide.
+To confirm or determine the sequence of the oligos, we use enzymatic or chemical digestion approaches followed by mass spectrometry, including high-resolution accurate-mass spectrometry (Orbitrap, QToF).

-Our expertise in 31P nuclear magnetic resonance (NMR) spectroscopy can yield powerful data about the type of internucleoside linkers (phosphodiester, phosphorothioate, methyl phosphonate, phosphonate or any other modified phosphate), the nucleobase and oligo backbone composition.
-Monitoring modifications to a nucleoside linkages via NMR spectroscopy, in particular 31P NMR can deliver powerful data on the type and ratio of different types of internucleoside linkers.
+Our expertise in 31P nuclear magnetic resonance (NMR) spectroscopy can yield powerful data about the type of internucleoside linkers (phosphodiester, phosphorothioate, methyl phosphonate, phosphonate, or any other modified phosphate), the nucleobase, and oligo backbone composition.
+Monitoring modifications to nucleoside linkages via NMR spectroscopy, in particular 31P NMR can deliver powerful data on the type and ratio of different types of internucleoside linkers.

-Higher order structures can be evaluated by electrospray ionization mass spectrometry (ESI-MS), circular dichroism (CD) spectroscopy and thermal denaturation measurements.
-Melting temperature (Tm) is critical quality attribute of an oligonucleotide and we monitor this using NMR and circular dichroism (CD).
+Higher order structures can be evaluated by electrospray ionization mass spectrometry (ESI-MS), circular dichroism (CD) spectroscopy, and thermal denaturation measurements.
+Melting temperature (Tm) is a critical quality attribute of an oligonucleotide, and we monitor this using NMR and circular dichroism (CD).

 Due to their impact on the structure, it is important to determine the presence of counterions, particularly for divalent ions (e.g. Mn, Ca, Cu, Zn, Mg, Fe, etc).
 We use inductively coupled plasma spectroscopy (ICP-MS or ICP-OES) to achieve elemental information and trace metal levels.